tamwip/tamwip.github.io/content/uses/index.md

 ---
 title: USES
-lastmod: 2024-05-01
+lastmod: 2024-10-01
 ---

-I suppose EDC and tools are quite a big part of my life and have been since I was a child where I was apparently very obsessive over all kinds of stationery.
+EDC and tools are quite a big part of my life and have been since I was a child where I was apparently very obsessive over all kinds of stationery.
 I constantly changed my pencil case, trying to find the best fit for all my pens and pencils - and I guess that habit just kept forming over time to where we are now!

 Most of what is in this list is my ***actual*** everyday carry.
 I take these things with me to work, when I'm travelling, when I'm at university and probably only leave them at home if I'm not allowed to bring a bag somewhere.